-2. Asses your capability
+2. Assess your capability

-Depending where your product is sold, you may need to translate key information into multiple languages.
+Depending on where your product is sold, you may need to translate key information into multiple languages.
 What’s more, different markets have different requirements, for example, of safety standards and certifications, or use of certain component products.
 Assess whether you’ll need to change your product or processes before you can take full advantage of new global business.

 You should also make sure that your intellectual property (IP) is adequately protected in the markets your product will be used and sold in.